FranciscoMoretti/t3-saas-starter/README.md

 # T3-Taxonomy

-This repository combines the best of both worlds, merging the powerful features of the `taxonomy` application with the streamlined development setup of `create-t3-app`.
+This repository combines the best of both worlds, merging the powerful features of the [taxonomy](https://github.com/shadcn-ui/taxonomy/) application with the streamlined development setup of [create-t3-app](https://github.com/t3-oss/create-t3-app).
 The result is a versatile and efficient project built on the T3 Stack.

 ## Getting Started